Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data with time-to-event outcomes: Introduction

 \section{Introduction}

-Precision medicine consists of identifying which intervention is likely to be most beneficial for a given patient.
+Precision medicine involves identifying the intervention that is most likely to be beneficial for a given patient.
 It is defined by the European Society for Medical Oncology \citep{Yates2018} as a "healthcare approach with the primary aim of identifying which interventions are likely to be of most benefit for which patients based upon the features of the individual and their disease".
-It focuses on characterizing the variability in patients' response to treatment and estimating individualized treatment benefits.
-In randomized clinical trials (RCTs), in which patients are randomly assigned to two treatment groups: one that receives the experimental treatment, often called the treatment group, and a second group that does not receive the treatment, often called the control group, treatment benefit is typically calculated as an average across the study population.
+It focuses on characterizing the variability in patients' response to treatment and estimating treatment benefits.

+In randomized controlled trials (RCTs), in which patients are randomly assigned to two treatment groups: one that receives the experimental treatment, often called the treatment group, and a second group that does not receive the treatment, often called the control group, the treatment benefit is typically calculated as an average across the study population.
 In an RCT, an individual treatment benefit can be defined as the difference in survival outcomes for a given patient at a pre-specified time point with and without the treatment.
-The assessment of this treatment benefit is based on a counterfactual approach\citep{Rubin1974}, as both outcomes cannot be observed for a given individual.
+The assessment of this treatment benefit is based on a counterfactual approach \citep{Rubin1974}, as both outcomes cannot be observed for a given individual.

-In this work, we explore the potential of two families of machine learning methods to estimate individual patient treatment benefits from data in a high-dimensional setting and in the context of an RCT.
+In this work, we explore the potential of two families of machine learning methods to estimate conditional average treatment effects from data in a medium to high-dimensional setting and in the context of an RCT, aiming to predict invidualized treatment effects.
 We apply $2$ strategies for the feedforward neural networks (FNNs) based on a specific loss function in a continuous time framework (CoxCC and CoxTime) \citep{Kvamme2019}, and Interaction Forests (IF), an algorithm based on diversity forests that accounts for bidirectional interactions.
-We benchmark these methods with a penalized Cox Proportional Hazards (CoxPH) model \citep{Cox1972} with an adaptive LASSO penalty, as previously recommended by \cite{Ternes2017}.
+We benchmark these methods with a penalized Cox Proportional Hazards (CoxPH) model \citep{Cox1972} with an adaptive LASSO penalty, as previously recommended by \cite{Ternes2017} for this setting.

-Our study examines the potential of the methods to estimate individual patient treatment benefit from data in a high-dimensional setting, when non-linear and interaction effects are present.
+Our study examines the potential of these methods to estimate individual patient treatment benefits from data in a high-dimensional setting, where nonlinear and interaction effects are present.
 We apply calibration and discrimination measures specifically designed for the potential outcome framework and adapt some of these measures to a time-to-event outcome.